-I decided to go with “Eggs & Butter.”
-Since I didn’t have a stencil with those words, I used individual letter stencils, and guess what?
+After giving it some though, I chose to go with “Eggs & Butter.”
+Because I didn’t have a stencil with those words, I used individual letter stencils, and guess what?
 It’s not perfect.
-I had to make my “T’s” using “L’s” because I lost the “T.” The spacing’s not exact and some letters are a little higher than others, but I think it’s OKAY.
+I had to make my “T’s” using “L’s” because I lost the “T,” and the spacing’s not exact.
+Oh, and some letters are a little higher than others, but I’ve come to grips with it and it’s OKAY.

 Next I used 2 1/2″ stencils to create my words.
 I had to apply two coats of paint, since just one coat came out too light.
-The nice thing about painting on glass is you can scrape off any mistakes with a razor blade (Note: Angie has her own line of stencils that can be purchased in her Etsy shop.
-Milk and Cream costs $19.00.)
+The nice thing about painting on glass is you can scrape off any mistakes with a razor blade.

-I applied acrylic craft paint using my secret weapon–a makeup sponge.
+I pounced on the acrylic craft paint using my secret weapon–a makeup sponge.
 About twenty or so can be purchased in a package at the dollar store.